 -Separate Container or Mixed

 Chickens indeed need grit.
 Without these small stones in their gut, they cannot digest grains and scratch.
 However, there are two kinds of grit.
 What people commonly refer to as grit is called insoluble grit.
-On the other hand, there are oyster shells, widely referred to as soluble grit.
+On the other hand, oyster shells are also referred to as soluble grit.

 People think of grit and oyster shells as the same since local stores often mix them in the same bag.
 However, while chickens need both, the two are unique and have different purposes.